Tantrums, concubines, hotpot burns and smog: China insurers have it covered

 In an emailed response to Reuters for this article, Ping An Property & Casualty said it seeks to “solve or alleviate real life problems.”
 While it still sells “innovative” products, it said it is no longer offering pregnancy, marriage and singles insurance.

-Sino-Life Group Ltd (8296.HK), Sunshine Insurance Group and Anbang Insurance Group also sold married couples “concubine-proof”, “red rose” and “rich flower” insurance policies, according to the China Daily and the companies’ websites.
+Sino-Life Group Ltd, Sunshine Insurance Group and Anbang Insurance Group also sold married couples “concubine-proof”, “red rose” and “rich flower” insurance policies, according to the China Daily and the companies’ websites.

 Chongqing-based Ancheng sells a similar policy in three different versions, with parents of the naughtiest children paying 116 yuan for a 5,000 yuan payout.

-Many insurers have latched on to this wave of creative policy marketing, with Ancheng, Ping An and ZhongAn, backed by Ping An and internet giants Alibaba Group Holding Ltd IPO-BABA.N and Tencent Holdings Ltd (0700.HK), among the more aggressive.
+Many insurers have latched on to this wave of creative policy marketing, with Ancheng, Ping An and ZhongAn, backed by Ping An and internet giants Alibaba Group Holding Ltd IPO-BABA.N and Tencent Holdings Ltd, among the more aggressive.

 WORLD CUP “HEARTBREAK”